 The V8 engine in the RS6 has a twin turbo engine and the turbos would be worth upgrading to larger Garrett units with ball bearings.
 One of the best mechanical mods you can do is to fit a fast road cam.

-When pushing up the power you will need to pay attention to the fuelling.
+When pushing up the power you will need to pay attention to the fueling.
 More power needs more fuel.
 An aftermarket fuel pressure regulator will almost certainly give a snappier throttle response than the standard Audi one!